Beyond the Mood Swings

 The Project

 The menstrual cycle is a hormonal process that prepares the female body for a possible pregnancy.
 It repeats monthly if pregnancy does not occur and consists of four phases: menstrual, follicular, ovulation, and luteal.
 Research on the menstrual cycle has long been neglected, resulting in major gaps in understanding its patterns and effects.
-These gaps persist due to the topic's complexity, its underexplored nature, and the lack of a standardized, reliable research method (Sharp et al., 2023; Critchley et al., 2020).
+These gaps persist due to the topic's complexity, its underexplored nature, and the lack of a standardized and reliable research method.
 Therefore, this study examined how hormonal changes across the menstrual cycle affect individuals' general anxiety levels and affective ToM abilities.
 The goal was to understand whether specific cycle phases influence mental health and social-cognitive processing.
 Anxiety was examined across the menstrual, follicular (with and without menstruation), and luteal phases, while ToM was measured in the mid-follicular and mid-to-late luteal phases.

 phases

-Analyzing the data led to the figures shown below.
-As can be seen in the first bar chart, anxiety varied significantly across phases.
+Analyzing the collected data (with n = 20 for anxiety, n = 17 for ToM) led to the figures shown below.
+As can be seen in the first bar chart, anxiety varied across phases.
 Anxiety was reported to be highest during the menstrual phase (low estrogen levels), and lowest during the rest of the follicular phase following menstruation (high estrogen levels).
 A repeated-measures ANOVA confirmed a significant effect of phase on anxiety.
 Post hoc comparisons showed that anxiety was significantly higher during menstruation compared to the follicular phase.
-Luteal levels were moderate without significant differences from other phases.
+Luteal levels were moderate without significant differences compared to the other phases.

-The ToM bar chart shows no significant differences between phases.
+No significant differences were found in ToM performance between phases.
 The total ToM score reflected overall social understanding, the Empathy ratio measured emotional sensitivity toward others, and the Understanding Inappropriateness ratio measured awareness of socially inappropriate remarks.
-All remained stable across phases.
+All these scores remained stable across phases during my research.

 Anxiety by phase ToM results